-Another important class of questions that we leave mostly outside of this review article are concerned with applications of nanoplasmonics.
+Another important class of questions that we leave mostly outside of this review chapter are concerned with applications of nanoplasmonics.
 Among this applications are sensing, biomedical diagnostics, labels for biomedical research, nanoantennas for light-emitting diodes, etc. There exist a significant number of reviews on the applications of nanopalsmonics, of which we mention just a few below, see also a short feature article [23].
-Especially promising and important are applications to cancer treatment [24, 25], sensing and to solar energy conversion [26].
+Especially promising and important are applications to cancer treatment [24, 25], sensing and solar energy conversion to electricity [26], and photo-splitting of hydrogen [27] and water [28] ("artificial photosynthesis" for solar production of clean fuels).

 Presently, nanoplasmonics became a highly developed and advanced science.
 It would have been an impossible task to review even a significant part of it.
 We select some fundamental subjects in plasmonics of high and general interest.
-We hope that our selection reflects the past, shows the modern state, and provides an attempt a glimpse into the future.
+We hope that our selection reflects the past, shows the modern state, and provides an attempt to glimpse into the future.
 Specifically, our anticipation is that the ultrafast nanoplasmonics, nanoplasmonics in strong field, and the spaser as a necessary active element will be prominently presented in this future.
 On the other hand, it is still just a glimpse into it.

-1.2.
-Composition of the article
+1.1.2 Composition of the Chapter

-In Sec.
-2, we present an extended introduction to nanoplasmonics.
+In Sect.
+1.2, we present an extended introduction to nanoplasmonics.
 Then we consider selected subfields of nanoplasmonics in more detail.
 Nanoplasmonics is presently a rather developed science with a number of effects and rich applications [23].
 In the center of our interest and, in our opinion, the central problem of nanoplasmonics is control and monitoring of the localization of optical energy in space on the nanometer scale and in time on the femtosecond or even attosecond scale.

-In Sec.
-3, we consider ultimately small nanoplasmonic systems with size less or on the order of skin depth l_s where we employ the so-called quasistatic approximation to describe in an analytical form the nanolocalized optical fields, their eigenmodes and hot spots, and introduce the corresponding Green's functions and solutions.
-This Section is focused on the spatial nanoconcentration of the local optical fields.
+In Sect.
+1.3, we consider ultimately small nanoplasmonic systems with size less or on the order of skin depth l_s where we employ the so-called quasistatic approximation to describe in an analytical form the nanolocalized optical fields, their eigenmodes and hot spots, and introduce the corresponding Green's functions and solutions.
+This section is focused on the spatial nanoconcentration of the local optical fields.

-In Sec.
-4 we present ideas and results of ultrafast nanoplasmonics and coherent control of nanoscale localization of the optical fields, including control in time with femtosecond resolution.
+In Sect.
+1.4 we present ideas and results of ultrafast nanoplasmonics and coherent control of nanoscale localization of the optical fields, including control in time with femtosecond resolution.
 We will describe both theoretical ideas and some experimental results.

 One of the most important problems of the nanoplasmonics, where only recently solutions and first experimental results have been obtained, is the active and gain nanoplasmonics.
 Its major goal is to create nanoscale quantum generators and amplifiers of optical energy.
-In Sec.
-5, we present theory and a significant number of experimental results available to date regarding the spaser and related polaritonic spasers (nanolasers or plasmonic lasers).
+In Sect.
+1.5, we present theory and a significant number of experimental results available to date regarding the spaser and related polaritonic spasers (nanolasers or plasmonic lasers).
 We also consider a related problem of loss compensation in metamaterials.

-2. Basics of nanoplasmonics
+1.2 Basics of Nanoplasmonics

-2.1.
-Fundamentals
+1.2.1 Fundamentals